 How, as white people, can we get ourselves together to act in anti-racist and de-colonial ways while working in a sector established alongside colonising forces?

-The first four groups we ran in February, March, May and June 2020 quickly filled up and we are now opening bookings for July of this year.
+The eight groups we ran in 2020 quickly filled up and we are planning to run more groups in 2021.

-The pop-up practice group will consist of three 120 minute virtual sessions on our Zoom platform on Wednesday.
-We have space for 15 participants.
+The pop-up practice group consists of three 120 minute virtual sessions on our Zoom platform.
+Each group has space for 12 participants.

 We welcome anyone who identifies as being raced as white and who is active in development or aid spaces internationally to participate.
 Other practice groups - mixed and for people of colour - are in development.